Are There More People on SSDI or SSI?

 The Differences Between SSI and SSDI

 Should you apply for SSDI or SSI?
-There are numerous differences between SSDI and SSI, but the three most significant are as follows.
+There are numerous differences for SSDI versus SSI, but the three most significant are as follows.

 Means-Testing